g8hh/the-tree-of-life/docs/layer-features.md

 - resetDesc: **optional**.
 Use this to replace "Reset for " on the Prestige button with something else.

 - prestigeButtonText(): **sometimes required**.
 Use this to make the entirety of the text a Prestige button contains.
 Only required for custom layers, but usable by all types.

+- passiveGain(): **optional**, returns a regular number.
+You automatically generate your gain times this number every second (does nothing if absent)
+        This is good for automating Normal layers.

+- autoPrestige(): **optional**, returns a boolean, if true, the layer will always automatically do a prestige if it can.
+        This is good for automating Static layers.

 ## Tree/node features